New Hartford, New York

 New Hartford is a town in Oneida County, New York, United States.
-As of the 2010 census, the town population was 22,166.
+As of the 2020 census, the town population was 21,874.
 The name of New Hartford was provided by a settler family from Hartford, Connecticut.

 The Town of New Hartford contains a village named New Hartford.
 New Hartford is the largest suburb of Utica, which is located directly north of the town and village.

 History

-New Hartford was settled in March 1788 when Jedediah Sanger, who was bankrupted in 1784 by a fire at his farm in Jaffrey, New Hampshire moved to the area.
+New Hartford was settled in March 1788 when Jedediah Sanger, who was bankrupted in 1784 by a fire at his farm in Jaffrey, New Hampshire and afterwards moved to the area.